appscode/blog/content/post/kubestash-v2024.6.4/index.md

     - name: manifest-restore
 ```

-Here, we can configure in which namespace we want to restore our workload by providing the namespace name in `spec.manifestOptions.restoreNamespace`.
+Here, we can configure in which namespace we want to restore our workload by providing the namespace in `spec.manifestOptions.restoreNamespace`.

-We can also use these manifest tasks in case of application level backup and restore.
-To do so, we need to configure `BackupConfiguration` in the following manner:
+#### Unified Manifest and Data Recovery

+Now you can restore the manifests and data of workloads or databases (`MySQL`, `MariaDB`, `MongoDB`, `PostgreSQL`) by creating just one `RestoreSession`.
+KubeStash will deploy the workload or database in a cluster from the backed-up manifests and then restore data into it from the backed-up data.
+For this, you need to configure the manifest backup and data backup in the same session of a `BackupConfiguration`.
+This enables KubeStash to restore the manifests and data using a single `Snapshot`.

+Here is an example of a `BackupConfiguration` for backing up both the manifests and data of a `StatefulSet` in the same session:

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1